+Find a Clinical TrialThe American Lung Association recommends considering clinical trials as soon as you are diagnosed, and every time you must make a treatment decision.
 Clinical trials are carefully monitored scientific research studies that test how well new medical approaches work in people.
 Each study answers scientific questions and tries to find better ways to prevent, screen for, diagnose or treat a disease.

 A double blind, randomized, placebo-controlled trial evaluating the efficacy and safety of BI 1015550 over at least 52 weeks in patients with Progressive Fibrosing Interstitial Lung Diseases (PF-ILDs)

 A Seamless, Phase 1b/2 Multiple Ascending Dose/Proof of Concept Study of XTMAB-16 in Patients With Pulmonary Sarcoidosis With or Without Extrapulmonary Manifestations

 A Study of ADXS-503 With or Without Pembro in Subjects With Metastatic Non-Small Cell Lung Cancer